-Ranger Trail is a 5.4 mile moderately trafficked out and back trail located near Phoenix, AZ and is good for all skill levels.
+Ranger Trail is a 5.4 mile moderately trafficked out and back trail located near Phoenix, Arizona and is good for all skill levels.
 The trail is primarily used for hiking, walking, and horses and is accessible from October until April.
 Dogs and horses are also able to use this trail.

 Fun and a decent workout.
 Great scenic overlook if Phoenix.